RAN3D/foglet-core/README.md

 # foglet-core  [![Build Status](https://travis-ci.org/RAN3D/foglet-core.svg?branch=master)](https://travis-ci.org/RAN3D/foglet-core)
 Core of the foglet library

-This project aims to provide a solid core infrastructure for developping fog computing applications built with spray-wrtc (see references).
+This project aims to provide a solid core infrastructure for developping **fog computing applications**.

+Nowadays, more and more applications interact with a server (private or in the cloud).
+These interactions cost a lot, especially if you make an application for a huge number of clients.

+Fog applications communicate to a direct peer of the network instead of relying on a server to forward data to this peer.

+There is a huge number of applications and a lot of pros and cons of why and how create a Fog application.
+We are not here to convince you to absolutely use Fog applications.

+But foglet-core is made to ease your development in that way.
+So **try it** by your-self and **give us your feedback**, we will be happy to answer to your questions !

 ## Installation